First-Year Application Procedure

 We recommend that you submit the Chicago-Kent online application, which is available through the Law School Admission Council (LSAC).
 If you are not able to complete the application online, please contact the Office of Admissions at (312) 906-5020 or firstname.lastname@example.org to request a PDF of the application form.

-Because each law school's application is different, please be certain to read each question carefully and make certain that you have completed every item on the application so that review of your application is not delayed.
+Please be certain to read each question carefully and make certain that you have completed every item on the application so that review of your application is not delayed.
 All materials submitted with, or in support of, an application become the property of Chicago-Kent and are not returnable.

 It is your responsibility to make sure that all statements that you make on the application are accurate and complete.
 You are required to inform us, in writing, of any changes in the information you have provided.
 Any failure to supply accurate, complete, or updated information may result in a filing of applicant misconduct with LSAC, withdrawal of any offer of admission, or cancellation of registration, and may be a violation of the Chicago-Kent College of Law Code of Conduct.
 It may also jeopardize your eventual admission to the bar.